Mark Zuckerberg testimony day 2: Start time, how to watch

-Tuesday, it was the Senate Judiciary and Commerce Committees.
-Wednesday, Facebook CEO Mark Zuckerberg will answer questions from the Energy and Commerce Committee of the House of Representatives.
+Yesterday, it was the Senate Judiciary and Commerce Committees.
+Today, Facebook CEO Mark Zuckerberg is answering questions from the Energy and Commerce Committee of the House of Representatives.

-We'll embed a live feed of Zuckerberg's testimony here, right before it starts on Wednesday, April 11 at 10 a.m.
-ET/7 a.m.
-PT.
-In the meantime, you can watch the replay of Tuesday's Senate testimony below.
+The session started at 10 a.m.
+ET.
+The live feed is embedded below:

 Here's a recap of everything from the earlier Senate testimony: